-NES Procurement engage with its stakeholders in developing all specifications.
-Stakeholders are also part of the evaluation process.
+NES Procurement engage with both internal and external stakeholders in developing all specifications.
+Stakeholders are also an important part of the evaluation process.

 Promoting compliance by contractors and sub-contractors with the Health & Safety at Work, etc. Act 1974 and any provision made under that Act: